mzmine/mzmine_documentation/docs/module_docs/featdet_resolver_centwave/centwave-resolver.md

 **Peak duration range**

-The acceptable range of peak widths.
-Peaks with widths outside this range will be rejected.
+The acceptable range of feature widths.
+Features with widths outside this range will be rejected.

 **Peak integration method**

-Type of data used during peak reconstruction.
+Type of data used during feature reconstruction.

-When reconstructing a peak from the chromatogram, gradient descent is used.
+When reconstructing a feature from the chromatogram, gradient descent is used.
 This can be performed on the raw peak data or a smoothed version of it.
 Smoothed data is obtained through mexican hat filtering.

 Using the unfiltered data is more accurate but can be susceptible to noise.
 The smooth data provide less exact results but are more robust in the presence of noise.